PHILIPPINE PICKLEBALL FEDERATION

 The non-volley zone or "kitchen" is an area within seven feet either side of the net.
 It is marked by a line on the front edge of the service court.

-Players may enter the kitchen to return a ball, only after it bounces in the kitchen.
+Players may enter the kitchen anytime, but can only return a ball from the kitchen AFTER it bounces in the kitchen.

-It isa fault, if the attacking player steps in the kitchen, or on a kitchen line, or their momentum carries them into the kitchen after a shot.
+It is a fault, if the attacking player steps in the kitchen, or on a kitchen line, or their momentum carries them into the kitchen after a volley (shot returned from the air).

 Double Bounce